BlueBrain/sonata-extension/source/sonata_simulation.rst

    dt                             float      Mandatory    Interval between reporting steps in milliseconds.
-If assigned value smaller than simulation dt, will be set equal to simulation dt. start_time                     float      Mandatory    Time to start reporting in milliseconds. end_time                       float      Mandatory    Time to stop reporting in milliseconds. file_name                      text       Optional     Specify file name, otherwise takes the form <report name>.h5.
-If '.h5' extension is not included, it will be added. enabled                        boolean    Optional     Allows for supressing a report so that it is not created.
+If assigned value smaller than simulation dt, will be set equal to simulation dt. start_time                     float      Mandatory    Time to start reporting in milliseconds. end_time                       float      Mandatory    Time to stop reporting in milliseconds. file_name                      text       Optional     Specify file name.
+The '.h5' extension will be added if not provided.
+The default file name is <report_name>.h5 where 'report_name' is the key name of the current dictionary. enabled                        boolean    Optional     Allows for supressing a report so that it is not created.
 Useful for reducing output temporarily.
 Possible values are true/false.
 Default is true.
    ============================== ========== ============ ==========================================